Best Climbing Equipment

 First, and we know this sounds ridiculous, but relax.
 Every climber falls at some point.
-The ropes and equipment that you are using, if you’re using them correctly are designed to either stop your fall in a short amount of time, or slow your descent so that you can do it yourself.
+The ropes and equipment that you are using, if you’re using them correctly are designed to either stop your fall in a short amount of time or slow your descent so that you can do it yourself.
 Once you feel yourself falling, you need to let your belayer partner know that you’re falling by shouting the word “falling”.
 This allows your partner to take the necessary actions to slow your descent.
 As you fall, exhale and relax the body and legs, and keep your hands up, forward, and a little to the side to prevent accidental scrapes on the rock.
 And finally, be sure to look at the path of your descent to see if there are any obstacles in the way.
 Whatever you do, don’t try to grab onto the rocks in a panicked fashion.
 This will cause your body to tense up and cause more impact on your body when you do stop.
 Let your partner do his job and help you.

 When you buy climbing equipment, it’s important to realize that it’s going to be going through a lot of abuse.
 It’s just the nature of the sport.
 The ropes need to be able to support at least three times your weight plus the weight of the kit, the chalk needs to keep your hands dry through hours of potential climbing, and your shoes need to be able to grip the wall or crevice with astounding force and dexterity.
 It’s little wonder why climbing equipment is checked and replaced on a regular basis.

 Unfortunately, the cost of replacement isn’t always easy to swallow.
 So having equipment that lasts a few years instead of a few months can be critical.
 So the overall durability of the climbing equipment was definitely taken into consideration.